 What documentation will I need to apply?

-Each permit holds its own set of terms and conditions which the operator must familiarise, understand and agree to prior to the submission of their application.
+Each permit holds its own set of conditions which the operator must familiarise, understand, abide by and agree to prior to the submission of their application.

 What is the application process?